matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 TODO: add template here
 ```

 So this is a template for a DM.
-I do not think I have zoom this one
+I do not think I have to zoom this
-in.
+one in.
 This is not real.
 This is just a template.
 The upper left
 corner, A1: what problem are you working on?

 [Columns] B C D E are the approaches you want to take.
 If you are